pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - From .Net: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-dotnet as nice sample to start with
 - From PnP PowerShell: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-powershell for a sample

+## [Unreleased]

+### Added

+- UserDocsWebPart transformation support: this web part is transformed to the highlighted content web part showing the current user's active pages

+### Changed

 ## [March release (prod) - version 1.0.1903.0]

 ### Added